Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Abstract

 \section{Abstract}

-We present \library{}, a GPU-accelerated non-linear graph optimization framework.
+We present \library{}, a GPU-accelerated nonlinear least squares graph optimization framework.
 It provides a CUDA C++ interface to enable the sharing of code between a real-time application, such as a SLAM system, and its optimization tasks.
 The framework supports techniques to reduce memory usage, including in-place optimization, support for multiple floating point types and mixed-precision modes, and dynamically computed Jacobians.
 We evaluate \library{} on well-known bundle adjustment problems and find that it achieves similar performance to MegBA, a solver specialized for bundle adjustment, while maintaining generality and using less memory.
-We also apply \library{} to global visual-inertial bundle adjustment on maps generated from stereo-inertial SLAM datasets, and observe speed ups of up to $59\times$ compared to a CPU baseline.
-Our results indicate that our solver enables faster large-scale optimization on both desktop and resource-constrained devices.
+We also apply \library{} to global visual-inertial bundle adjustment on maps generated from stereo-inertial SLAM datasets, and observe speed-ups of up to $59\times$ compared to a CPU baseline.
+Our results indicate that our framework enables faster large-scale optimization on both desktop and resource-constrained devices.